mvolkmann/rust-tokio/README.md

 It seems likely that the channels approach is the most efficient because the other two approaches repeatedly poll the futures.

+The code in `src/main-join_all.rs` demonstrates waiting for all the tasks to complete before processing their results, rather than processing the result of each task as it completes.

 To run each of these, copy the corresponding source file to `src/main.rs` and enter `cargo run`.